Appointments At Our San Francisco Offices

 - Active Release Technique: ART® is a patented, state of the art soft tissue system/movement based massage technique that treats problems with muscles, tendons, ligaments, fascia and nerves.
 Headaches, back pain, carpal tunnel syndrome, shin splints, shoulder pain, sciatica, plantar fasciitis, knee problems, and tennis elbow are just a few of the many conditions that can be resolved quickly and permanently with ART.
 These conditions all have one important thing in common: they are often a result of overused muscles.

-- IASTM or Instrument Assisted Soft Tissue Mobilization is a technique using tools made of metal with a soft, beveled edge.
+- Instrument Assisted Soft Tissue Mobilization: Also known as IASTM is a technique using tools made of metal with a soft, beveled edge.
 This tool is used to loosen or breakaway scar tissue which can cause muscle and fascial restriction.
 This technique identifies the adhesions (Scar Tissue), breaks them down, and also stimulates blood flow to carry away the bi-products of scar tissue and bring in fresh oxygen to initiate the healing process.

 - Custom Made Orthotics